Project 4

 Checkpoint 2

-1. Build the circuit from Schematic B (Sundial) on your breadboard.
-Your goal is to control the servo’s angle based on the brightness that the photoresistor detects, and display the brightness of the room on the Sundial cutout.
+1. Build the circuit from Schematic B (Trashcan) on your breadboard.
+Your goal is to control the servo’s angle based on the distance that the ultrasonic sensor detects thereby opening or closing the trashcan's lid.

 3. #include <ESP32Servo.h>>